Staon/otest2/docs/_extending/assertion.md

  ==============================================================================
 ```

-The test correctly fails but no one knows what has realy happened.
+The test correctly fails but no one knows what has actually happened.
 The OTest2
 framework offers two ways how to solve this problem:
 * the [AssertBean]({{ "api/html/classOTest2_1_1AssertBean.html" | relative_url }})
 * implementation of custom assertion function.

 The first option is a simple class containing a boolean flag and a message.
-The `testAssert()` function is overloaded and if the flag is false the message
+The helper function may return the bean.
+The `testAssert()` function is
-is reported.
+overloaded for and if the flag is false the message is reported.

-The second option is more complex but it offers more possibilites.
+The second option is more complex but it offers more flexibility.

 Implementation of custom assertion consists of two parts:
 * an implementation class,